ststimac/stephaniestimac-blog/posts/2023/01/css-initial-letter.md

 ## Other notes

-This is just the start of `intial-letter`, per the [Chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1276900), there are still items in the works:
+This is just the start of `initial-letter`, per the [Chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1276900), there are still items in the works:

 Following CSS properties are not implemented yet:
  * `initial-letter-align`